-The larynx contains two membranes - vocal cords - which vibrate as air passes between them.
+The larynx contains two membranes - the vocal cords - that vibrate as air passes between them.
 When someone develops laryngitis, these membranes become inflamed, and because they can no longer vibrate properly it causes hoarseness or loss of voice.

 As well as loss of voice and hoarseness, laryngitis can also be associated with a sore throat, mild fever and headache.

 Are there different types of laryngitis?

 - Acute laryngitis - where symptoms do not last longer than three weeks.

 - Chronic laryngitis - where symptoms persist for longer than three weeks.

 Acute laryngitis is most commonly caused by a viral infection, such as a cold or flu.

 Another type of acute laryngitis is mechanical laryngitis.
 This can be caused by:

 - Overusing or misusing your voice